bps10/bps10.github.com/presentations/working/colormodel.md

 If this isn't making much sense, lets think a little about color deficiencies, which are more familiar to all of us.

-**Tritan** S-cone silencing.
+**Tritan**: S-cone silencing.
 Directions along these paths will produce no change in the LM cones.

-**Deutan** M-cone silencing.
+**Deutan**: M-cone silencing.
 Directions along these paths will produce no change in the LS cones.

-**Protan** L-cone silencing.
+**Protan**: L-cone silencing.
 Directions along these paths will produce no change in the MS cones.

 Can we read cone ratios from this plot in a color normal individual?

 #### L:M ratio

 * Let's start by looking at the lines we just heard about.
 The tritan and deutan confusion lines.
 These are also called the spectral neutral points since they go through equal energy.
+* Unique hues are the spectral neutral point of opposing systems (Blue-Yellow, Red-Green).
 * In a color normal individual, we posit that these spectral neutral points will be determined by the L:M cone ratio.